Massive disk formation in the tidal disruption of a neutron star by a nearly extremal black hole: Results

 Figure~\ref{fig:GRConstraintViolation} further demonstrates our difficulty in obtaining convergence after tidal disruption.
 Before disruption (i.e. during the first $20\mbox{ ms}$ of the simulation), the normalized constraint violation appears to be convergent, as expected.
-The constraints do rise around $t-t_{0.8}\approx -14\mbox{ ms}$ as the excision surface falls far inside the apparent horizon, but this trend reverses after a modification of our method to keep the excision surface close to the apparent horizon.
+The constraints do rise around $t-t_{0.8}\approx -14\mbox{ ms}$ as the excision surface falls far inside the apparent horizon, but this trend reverses after a modification of our method to keep the excision surface close to the apparent horizon\footnote{ Because of the high cost of our simulations (cf. Sec.~\ref{sec:methods}), we chose to adjust our algorithm during the simulations---at a time early enough that the constraint violation is still small---rather than to repeat the simulations from the beginning.
+We observe no significant effect corresponding to this adjustment in our results; therefore, we are confident that this adjustment does not affect our conclusions.
+However, had we continued to allow the excision surface to remain far inside the apparent horizon, constraint growth would eventually (before the time of merger) have caused the simulations to fail. }.
 After interpolating to our higher-resolution domain (around $t-t_{0.8}\approx -2 \mbox{ ms}$), the constraints sharply fall at first, but then sharply spike during the merger.
 The subsequent bump in the constraints corresponds to the small bump in the dimensionless spin and the small drop in irreducible mass seen around $t-t_{0.8} \approx 7 \mbox{ ms}$ in Fig.~\ref{fig:BHMassAndSpinVsTimeWithMirr}.